-We also purchase OSB, which is used as the vertical web to assemble I-joists, from a supplier with multiple locations throughout North America.
-OSB accounted for approximately 7% of the aggregate amount of materials, labor, and other operating expenses (excluding depreciation) for our Wood Products segment in 2020.
-OSB is a commodity, and prices have been historically volatile in response to industry capacity and operating rates, inventory levels in various distribution channels, and seasonal demand patterns.
-Sustained periods of high OSB costs lead to higher costs of our I-joist production.
+We also purchase OSB, which is used as the vertical web to assemble I-joists.
+OSB accounted for approximately 9% of the aggregate amount of materials, labor, and other operating expenses (excluding depreciation) for our Wood Products segment in 2021.
+OSB is a commodity, and prices have been historically volatile in response to industry capacity and operating rates, the impact of the ongoing COVID-19 pandemic on residential construction, net import and export activity, transportation constraints or disruptions, inventory levels in various distribution channels, and seasonal demand patterns.